 The University has an off-campus housing referral listing to aid students in finding privately owned accommodations.
-Referrals are available in the Housing Office.
+Referrals are available in the Office of Housing and & Residence Life.
 Information is available about rooms, houses, and apartments that are available to students.
 Contracts or agreements are private matters between the student and the landlord and not Norfolk State University.
 Students are urged to make living arrangements well in advance of the beginning of the semester.